Frequently Asked Questions

 How do I recharge my battery pack?

 Simply plug your battery pack into any standard 220/240 volt outlet using your charging cord (24 volt 36volts models).
 You can leave the battery pack in the bike or take it out.
-Charging to full power takes about five hours depending on battery type .
+Charging to full power takes about four hours depending on battery type .
 The safety circuitry guarantees that the battery pack cannot be overcharged.

 How should I store my battery pack?